kpulik/kpulik/README.md

 ## About Me

 I'm Kevin Pulikkottil, a Computer Science student at The University of Texas at Dallas (Class of 2026).
-I’m passionate about AI, machine learning, and innovative software development.
+I’m passionate about Cybersecurity, AI, machine learning, software development.
 I love tackling challenging problems - from building machine learning models for medical diagnostics to developing efficient software solutions.

 - Currently working on AI research and software engineering projects.
 - Continuously learning new technologies like TensorFlow, AWS, and more.